 What follows are some guidelines regarding the number of participants for qualitative and quantitative studies.
 These "N's" were agreed upon after discussion with the research instructor and the research advisor groups.

 The most common method for completing data organization and data analysis for an SCSSW qualitative thesis is content or theme analysis.
 Many students believe that they are using grounded theory as the method of data analysis.
 However, the grounded theory method of data analysis is much more complex and time-consuming (Strauss & Corbin, 1990).
-The actual number of interviews for a master’s thesis using the grounded theory method of data analysis could be less than 12 to 15.
-However, this data analysis method and lower N needs to be discussed and approved by the research advisor and clearly explicated in the Methodology and Findings chapters.
+The actual number of interviews for a master's thesis using the grounded theory method of data analysis could be less than 12 to 15.
+However, this would need to be discussed and approved by the research advisor and clearly explicated in the Methodology and Findings chapters.

 If the qualitative data collection is done through a focus group of N= 6-8 participants with two data collection sessions, that would be a sufficient number for that project.
 The best way to record focus groups is by videotape so that the responses can be sorted out from one group member to another.
-Audio-taping is possible, but the various voices need to be recognizable, particularly if more than one participant is speaking at a given moment.
+Audio-taping with a recorder is possible to help the researcher distinguish voices within the group.

 Quantitative Studies.
 An N of 50 has been agreed upon for all quantitative studies.
-This N is the consensus of the instructors in the Research Sequence.
 Students should plan to obtain this N as the minimum.
 Thus, they need to plan accordingly when sending out surveys as the actual returns are less in number.
-For example, at least 100 to 150 surveys would need to be sent out in order to obtain an N of 50 as many surveys are not returned in an initial mailing.
-An N of 50 allows for a more “robust” statistical analysis to be done.
+For example, at least 100 to 150 surveys would need to be sent out in order to obtain an N of 50, as many surveys are not returned in an initial mailing.
+An N of 50 allows for a more "robust" statistical analysis to be done.
 Many statistical tests require a minimum N for each cell (e.g. Chi Square).